habishath/Employee_management/README.md

   - **Get Employee by ID**: `GET /api/user/view/{id}`
   - **Get All Employees**: `GET /api/user/view`

+## Docs & Schema

+ER diagram, Sequence diagram and Schema for the project are stored in `resource/docs` folder.

 ## Contribution

 Feel free to contribute by submitting issues or pull requests.
 Please adhere to the coding standards and write clear commit messages.